 What happens when something is reported?

-If the matter proceeds formally, the reported behaviour of a student will be investigated under the Procedure for Student Discipline, and the reported behaviour of a member of staff will be investigated under the Staff Grievance Resolution Procedure
+If the matter proceeds formally, the reported behaviour of a student will be investigated under the Procedure for Student Discipline, and the reported behaviour of an employee will be investigated under the employee Grievance Resolution Procedure

 Get Support